 Instream water needs and rights.
 Fifty-one streams have existing instream water rights, but these instream rights inadequately capture the full range of flows needed to protect current instream ecosystems.
-Summer streamflows are insufficient in some areas of the Mid-Coast (see Water Quantity report from Step 2 of the planning process – Appendix B) to meet the instream water needs of fish and wildlife.
+Summer streamflows are insufficient in some areas of the Mid-Coast (see Water Quantity Report from Step 2 & OWRD Water Rights Summary (October 2021) – Appendix B) to meet the instream water needs of fish and wildlife.
 Low streamflows contribute to water quality impairments (e.g., high temperatures and reduced dissolved oxygen) that negatively affect fish and wildlife.
 Climate change impacts and increased demand from municipal and rural water users are expected to further limit available water in the summer for all uses.